 As it became more and more evident what was happening in Europe, people (especially Jews) wanted to escape to other parts of the world.
 These refugees went to different embassies and consulates, looking for different ways out.
 Some of them came to Sugihara.

 Sugihara began writing visas for Lithuanians looking to escape the war.
-These refugees would travel through Japan, using it as a jumping off point to other points in the world.
+These refugees would travel through Japan, using it as a jumping off point to other parts of the world.

 The Japanese government soon caught on to what Sugihara was doing and began tightening the noose, telling him to stop issuing visas, but Sugihara persisted.